 • Songs Georgian- my weakness.

-This also applies to the word "man": several human acted in support of the opponent.
+This also applies to the word “person”: several Human came out in support of the opponent.

 But these genitive plural nouns also have a number of exceptions:

-• customs Bushmen simple and understandable.
+• Customs Bushmen simple and clear.

 • Protest blacks on plantations in America was natural.